vogler75/winccua-mqtt-client/README.md

 # MQTT Client for WinCC Unified
 It is a Custom Web Control for SIEMENS WinCC Unified to connect to MQTT brokers.

+!
+You have to download the webcc.min.js from SIEMENS and save it to the control/js directory !

 Create a Custom-Web.Control zip file from this directory:
 > cd winccua-mqtt-client\Custom-Web-Control\{9117B3FF-7043-5BE4-B472-EA44D2488BF8}